phill-holland/neurodiversity-accommodations-cheat-sheet/INTERVIEWS.md

         Don't immediately insist on a phone call after making initial contact with the potential interviewee, consider different communication preference methods, be more amenable to the person

-- [ ] gives detgails to accomodations for remote working for disabiilities, publish clearly and publicy
+- [ ] gives details to accomodations for remote working for disabiilities, publish clearly and publicy

         IF you're advertising for hyrid or office work, ensure thowse with disaibilityes will not be put off because accomdiations have not been publish and reasonable adsjustments.  **right-to-work

 - [ ] Don't expect an immediate response

-        Don't discount a persons employeability by the speed at which they repsond to you, be patient, don't push with artifical deadlines.
+        Don't discount a persons employability by the speed at which they repsond to you, be patient, don't push with artifical deadlines.

+        Often those whom are autistic are part at a disadvantage, needing extra time to decide if they want the job or not, and whether to apply or not.
+Crafting the perfect response can be difficult and it takes time.

 - [ ] be aware of communication preferences and differences

         Some people don't like phone calls imemdiately after reaching out for a job application, most job application systyems provide initial chat messaging before moving onto to a verbal stage.

+- [ ] Make application process as simple as possible

+        A majority of application websites have their own web forms for filling in sections of experience details, often forcing an applicant to repeat the process (some offer AI CV interpreters to help, but these rarely ever work 100% effectively)

+        Forcing needless repeative work is likely to put off applications, when they've spent a lot of time formatting a well detailed CV.

+- [ ] Avoid generic questions such as "why do you want to work for X company?"

 # Advertisements